 Preheat the skillet over medium-high heat 375°F (191°C) to Pittsburgh the CHOP sear in the pan on high heat 425° (218°C).
-On an induction range the pan will reach the precise searing temperature within 30 seconds, so you must have all ingredient prepared to begin cooking.
+On an induction range, the pan will reach the precise searing temperature within 30 seconds, so you must have all ingredients prepared to begin cooking.
 When using gas or an electric range, allow to preheat for 2 to 3 minutes or more, then sprinkle a few drops of water in the pan.
 If the water droplets dance, the pan is hot enough.
 If the water droplets evaporate the pan is not hot enough.
 Place the CHOPS in the hot, dry pan.
 Pan Sear until the CHOPS release easily from the pan, 4 to 5 minutes.
 Remove from the skillet and set aside to rest.

-Deglaze the skillet with the brown sauce, add the shallots and mushrooms and cook for 4 to 5 minutes.
+Deglaze the skillet with the brown sauce, add the shallots and mushrooms, and cook for 4 to 5 minutes.

-To serve, plate the veal chops and top with sauce and sprigs of rosemary or chopped parsley.
+To serve, Plate the veal chops and top with sauce and sprigs of rosemary or chopped parsley.